-The conference will take place virtually on 21–23 February 2022, and is hosted by the Cluster of Excellence SCRIPTS under the lead of Prof. Dr. Michael Zürn, Co-Director of SCRIPTS, and Principal Investigator and GIGA President Prof. Dr. Amrita Narlikar.
+The conference will take place virtually on 21–23 February 2022, and is hosted by the Cluster of Excellence SCRIPTS under the lead of Prof. Michael Zürn, Co-Director of SCRIPTS, and Principal Investigator and GIGA President Prof. Amrita Narlikar.
 A second event is envisioned to take place later in 2022, hopefully in person.
-Deadline for panel and paper proposals: 10 December 2021
+The deadline for panel and paper proposals has passed.
+The conference is open to invitees only.

 This conference will address the broad theme of "Asian scripts" (liberal or not) and the extent to which Asian states organize themselves and form alliances with each other based on these scripts' political and economic features.
 The conference is set in the context of the changing balance of power and the changing narratives about emerging power configurations.
 We aim to explore the extent to which the rise of alternative models presents a challenge to the liberal script and how other actors in the region are responding to a "Western" liberal script and the challenges.
 While the notion of the "Asian way" has served to counter American and thus liberal hegemony for some time, it is now "liberal visions" of society that serve as a counter-hegemonic script to increasing Chinese dominance.